Did you know you can make homemade ice cream in a bag in less than 10 minutes with just milk, salt and ice? You don’t even need a freezer!!

 Ice cream is made up of droplets of fat from milk jumbled up with millions of tiny crystals of ice and pockets of air.

-We’re going to use the freezing power of salt and ice to create ice crystals in milk without a freezer!
+This activity uses the freezing power of salt and ice to create ice crystals in milk without a freezer!

-Homemade Ice Cream In A Bag
+Homemade Ice Cream in a Bag Science Experiment

 What you need to make ice cream in a bag